Ski Areas Favored by La Nina (as of 2023)

 The horizontal axis lists all the past ski seasons since 1966-67 in order of strong El Nino at left to strong La Nina at right according to ONI.
 The vertical axis is percent deviation from normal snowfall.
 The blue line is the sum of ONI indices from OND to MAM, scaled to fit the graph.

-For Washington and Oregon I selected the Mt.
-Rainier (purple line) and Crater Lake (yellow line) National Park data because it was complete since 1966-67.
-Mt.
-Rainier is close to Crystal Mt. ski area, and Crater Lake is close to Mt.
+For Washington and Oregon I selected the Snoqualmie Pass (purple line) and Crater Lake (yellow line) data because it was complete since 1966-67.
+Crater Lake is close to Mt.
 Bailey snowcat skiing and a couple of hours drive from Mt.
 Bachelor ski area.
 Jackson Hole (orange line) and Sunshine Village (light blue line) are good representative ski areas for the Northern Rockies of the U.S. and Canada respectively.

-At Mt.
-Rainier, Jackson and Sunshine the top 6 El Nino seasons through 2010 were all below average.
+At Snoqualmie, Jackson and Sunshine the top 6 El Nino seasons through 2010 and 2023-24 were all below average.
 Average snowfall at all 3 areas over these 7 years was about 85% of normal, and the worst case was Jackson at 63% in 1986-87.
-The 2015-16 El Nino broke the mold, with Mt.
-Rainier at 112% of normal, and there were many other Northwest and western Canadian areas at or above average.
+The 2015-16 El Nino was the exception, with Snoqualmie at 104% of normal, and there were many other Northwest and western Canadian areas at or above average.

 But the mixed results from Crater Lake should remind us that the "mildly favored" areas listed above will have less consistent El Nino/La Nina impact than the "strongly favored" areas like Mt.
 Rainier, Jackson and Sunshine.